FrancoStino/commitgroq/README.md

 -   Force Commit Without dot at the end: It allows you to enable or disable the commit message without dot at the end.

 -   Commit Language: It allows you to select the language for the commit message translation.

+-   Number of characters: It allows you to select the number of characters for the commit message.

     <table>
         <thead>
             <tr>